codewave-tech/code_scout/README.md

 ## Note

 Ensure that sensitive information is not logged in production environments.
 Always review and sanitize logs before sharing or storing them.

-Would you like me to elaborate on any specific part of the documentation?